mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

 EHR System API is part of the Healthcare Templates Solution and uses the standardized FHIR structures [version 1.0.2 DSTU2](https://www.hl7.org/FHIR/DSTU2/index.html).

-The API leverages RAML 1.0 to provide type information for validation of requests and to help with the data transformation during development by providing useful metadata.
+The API is defined using [RAML 1.0](http://raml.org/) to provide type information for validation of requests and to help with the data transformation during development by providing useful metadata.

 The following FHIR objects and operations are implemented in this API: